How does Telehealth work at Speech Results?

 The first part of any Speech Pathology assessment involves taking a detailed history about your concerns, your child’s early development, family history, medical information and learning / social skills.
 This is easily done online instead of in the clinic, and can be preferable, as many children are sensitive about these issues being discussed.

-We may arrange to do the history session at a different time to the assessment session, or just prior to the child joining the online meeting.
+We may arrange to run the case-history session at a different time to the assessment session, or just prior to the child joining the online meeting.

 For very young children we may ask parents to write down a list of the child’s words, or make a video sample and send this to us for analysis.

-There are some things which will be more difficult to assess online and these include eye-contact and non-verbal communication.
-We may need to rely on reports about these skills from parents or teachers who know the child well.
+There are some things which will be more difficult to assess online such as eye-contact and non-verbal communication skills.
+We may need to rely on reports about these skills from parents or teachers who know the child well, or arrange an in-clinic visit.

 Equipment needed for assessment